 John Ditch is a former Professor of Social Policy at the University of York and a former Pro Vice-Chancellor at Northumbria University.
 He is a senior expert to the EU’s Mutual Information System on Social Protection and an Independent Consultant and Honorary Professor of Social Policy at the University of York.
 He is also a Fellow of the Royal Society of Arts and of the Royal Statistical Society.
 As a former Chair and Vice-Chair of two NHS Board and as an independent members of the Agricultural Wages Board for England and Wales, he has extensive board and committee experience.

 Colin Godbold is Vice Chair of the committee and a consultant specialising in delivery of large scale Information Technology and organisational change programmes.
 He is a former partner in IBM’s consultancy and services practice.
 In his 30-year experience, he has led the delivery of complex programmes in both the public and private sectors.
 He is a fellow of the British Computer Society and is a chartered and European Engineer.

-Chris Goulden heads the poverty team in the policy and research department at Joseph Rowntree Foundation.
+Chris Goulden is a head of policy and research at the Joseph Rowntree Foundation.
 He is a former social researcher at the Home Office and Cabinet Office.
-He’s also a former clinical researcher on cancer in the NHS, a former member of the UK Commission for Employment and Skills and a former member of the Social Research Association Board.
+Chris has also been a cancer researcher in the NHS, a member of the UK Commission for Employment and Skills Policy Expert Group and a member of the Social Research Association Board.
 He has a masters degree in social research methods from South Bank University.

 Dr Jim McCormick